azuqua/node-token-sockjs/README.md

 }, 1000);
 ```

+You may notice that the fourth argument to any RPC function on the server is the SockJS socket instance making the request.
+In many cases you will not use this argument.
+However, it's there in order to allow developers to make inner RPC calls, perform pub/sub actions, or other functionality exposed and managed by node-token-sockjs.
+Please resist the urge to make any direct calls to any lower level sockjs functions (even the write function) as they will very likely not give the desired results on the client.
+Should the client receive any messages it cannot recognize it will silently drop them so any direct calls to socket.write() will most likely not do anything.
+In the future this module may wrap the socket instance in an object to hide the inner sockjs functions so if you do use the inner sockjs functions directly be aware that the API surface there is not directly supported by this module and may disappear one day.
+The RPC and pub/sub interfaces should be sufficient for any form of communication to the client.

 ## Events

 The server is extended by an EventEmitter so developers can attach multiple event listeners to any event.
 Event listeners related to publish - subscribe actions (subscribe, publish, unsubscribe, broadcast) can be used to enforce access control to certain actions.
 See below for examples.

 **If multiple listener functions are bound to the same event only one of them needs to return an error or falsy value for the action to be disallowed.**

-* **authentication** - Fires when the socket successfully authenticates.
+* **authentication** - Called when the socket successfully authenticates.
 The listener function will be called with the socket, authentication data, and a callback function.
 The callback function does not take any arguments.
-* **subscribe** - Fires when a socket attempts to subscribe to a channel.
+* **subscribe** - Called when a socket attempts to subscribe to a channel.
 The listener function will be called the socket, subscription data, and a callback function.
 Calling the callback function with an error or falsy second parameter will disallow the socket from subscribing.
-* **unsubscribe** - Fires when a socket attempts to unsubscribe from a channel.
+* **unsubscribe** - Called when a socket attempts to unsubscribe from a channel.
 The listener function will be called with the socket, channel data, and a callback function.
 Calling the callback function with an error or falsy second parameter will disallow the socket from unsubscribing.
-* **publish** - Fires when a socket attempts to publish data on a channel.
+* **publish** - Called when a socket attempts to publish data on a channel.
 The listener function will be called with the socket, publish data, and a callback function.
 Calling the callback function with an error or falsy second parameter will disallow the socket from publishing.
-* **broadcast** - Fires when a socket attempts to broadcast data on all channels.
+* **broadcast** - Called when a socket attempts to broadcast data on all channels.
 The listener function will be called with the socket, broadcast data, and a callback function.
 Calling the callback function with an error or falsy second parameter will disallow the socket from broadcasting.

 ```
 tokenServer.on("authentication", function(socket, auth, callback){